TouhouOML/TouhouOML/docs/thbwiki.md

 ```

 Next, we insert more curly brackets to our templates so that
-the output string follows the following format.
+the output string is in the following format.

 ```json
 [